jeffcorpuz/scripts/fun/leetcode-problem-of-day/README.md

 - The Lambda function (`aws_lambda_function`) is defined with the name "leetcode-bot" and is associated with the specified IAM role.

-- The source code for the Lambda function is packaged in a ZIP file (`lambda.zip`) using the `archive_file` data source.
-The code is assumed to be located in the `files/` directory relative to the Terraform files.
+- The CloudWatch Events rule (`aws_cloudwatch_event_rule`) triggers the Lambda function every day at 12:00 PM UTC.
+You can adjust the `schedule_expression` as needed.

+- The CloudWatch Events target (`aws_cloudwatch_event_target`) associates the CloudWatch Events rule with the Lambda function.

 Feel free to customize the Terraform configuration based on your specific requirements.